Top 2020 Democrats under fire for 'collective bashing of America' after Cuomo gaffe

 President Trump meanwhile, tore into his long-standing rival in a series of tweets in recent days.
 He called it “a career threatening statement” from Cuomo and predicted that “his political career is over.”

 Cuomo has been walking back the statement.
 His office released a statement saying that he does, in fact, believe that America is great, but that it has yet to reach its full potential.
-Meanwhile on Friday in a call with reporters, he said the remark was “inartful.:
+Meanwhile on Friday in a call with reporters, he said the remark was “inartful."

 “Of course America is great and of course America has always been great.
 No one questions that,” he said.